nvim-tree/nvim-web-devicons/CONTRIBUTING.md

 ## Browser Font

 It is useful to see the actual glyphs in the pull request.
-That can be done by setting the browser font to your nerd font.
+That can be done by setting the browser font to your Nerd Font.

-Using firefox:
+Using Firefox:

 - Settings -> General
 - Fonts -> Advanced